seb3773/tde-kmenu_classic-x/build_step_by_step.md

 And run cmake again.

+**** CMake Error - "include could not find requested file: TDEVersion" (TDE 14.1.5+)

+--> TDE 14.1.5 introduced new CMake modules that are not part of the standard tdebase source.
+You must install the `tde-cmake` package:

+sudo apt install tde-cmake

+This will install `TDEVersion.cmake` and other essential modules to your system.

 **** "make: *** No targets specified and no makefile found"

 --> You're in the wrong directory or cmake hasn't been run yet: